 The vehicle identification number (VIN) is the legal identifier for your vehicle.
-Its location is shown in the illustration.
+This number is on the left top of the instrument panel, and can be seen through the windshield from outside.

-The vehicle indentification number (VIN) is also on the Certification Label or on the manufacturer's plate.
+The vehicle identification number (VIN) is also on the Certification Label.